Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 [Dev Note] 02/02/2023: Add lobes.

-The Laurentide Ice Sheet was a huge ice sheet that
+The Laurentide Ice Sheet was a huge ice sheet with cycles of

 Lake Agassiz was a vast glacial lake located in central North America which was fed by contributory meltwater from the Laurentide ice sheet, which was up to 2 miles in height in some places,